-Congenital rubella is caused by the rubella virus, and it is common in children.
-As a result of the disease, the islet cells of the pancreas may be destroyed.
-It results in the lack of insulin production, which consequently characterizes type 1 diabetes.
-Also, human cytomegalovirus (HCMV) can contribute to the development of diabetes, as pancreatitis may occur in the disease progression.
+In congenital rubella, caused by the rubella virus, the islet cells of the pancreas may be destroyed.
+It results in the deficiency of insulin hormone leading to type 1 diabetes.
+The human cytomegalovirus (CMV) can also contribute to the development of diabetes, as pancreatitis may occur in the disease progression.

 Diabetes due to immunological defects

-In autoimmune disease, stiff person syndrome (SPS), endocrine glands may be harmed as well.
-Therefore, the disease negatively influences the cells of the pancreas, which can lead to type 1 diabetes.
-Other immunological defects that cause diabetes are the anti-insulin receptor antibodies.
-They block the insulin receptors of the cells, and thus the absorption of insulin gets hindered.
+In certain autoimmune diseases, such as stiff person syndrome (SPS), endocrine glands may get harmed that negatively influences the beta cells of the pancreas, resulting in type 1 diabetes.
+Other immunological defects that cause diabetes are the presence of anti-insulin receptor antibodies that block the insulin receptors of the cells, resulting in type 1 diabetes mellitus.